The World Trade Center Health Registry is now the largest registry in U.S. history to track the health effects of a disaster.

 The results of these surveys help determine to what extent physical and mental health conditions have persisted, and whether any new symptoms and conditions have emerged.
 Another important goal is to identify and help address gaps in physical and mental health treatment.

 Registry findings are shared with:

 In addition to completing Registry surveys, more than 90 percent of enrollees said they would be interested in participating in studies conducted by external researchers on the health effects of 9/11.
-Recent studies include the identification of WTC-related physical health issues among adolescents and the recruitment of enrollees into a no-cost smoking cessation treatment program.
+Recent studies include depression, mortality, hearing loss and hospitalizations for asthma, among many others.

 The Registry's latest annual report includes information on the Registry's current activities and accomplishments, as well as details on recent findings about the health consequences of 9/11.